JustinTulloss/zeromq.node/README.md

  * close() - Closes the socket

 #### Events
  * message - A message was received.
-The only argument is the message.
+The arguments are the parts of the message.
+So, for example, if you have an `xrep` socket with plain `req` sockets on the other end, you can do something like

+       socket.on('message', function(envelope, blank, data) {
+         socket.send(envelope, blank, compute_reply_for(data));
+       }

  * error - There was some error.
 The only argument is an exception explaining what the error was.